Morris & Stone - Budgie Miniatures

 Central to the Wagon Train toys was the large illustrated Set but individual wagons including drivers were sold in separate blister-packs.
 These were designed in an unusual way with the blister 'bubble' at the top which meant that there was no hanging hole.
 Morris & Stone was given as the manufacturer although the Budgie symbol was included on blister-packs and on the large Set.

-Prone to metal and plastic fatigue, the Wagon Train toys are hard to find in mint condition and the blister-packs are rare.
+Prone to metal and plastic fatigue, the Wagon Train toys are hard to find in mint condition.
+The full Wagon Train card Set is especially rare.